The U.S. Army is rolling out a new fitness test, the ACFT 3.0, the first change to the test in 40 years.

 - Two-Mile Run

-In addition to adding more events, skills they thought would more accurately test functional fitness, they changed the scoring, and that’s been causing a bit of a stir.
+In addition to adding more events and skills they thought would more accurately test functional fitness, they changed the scoring, and that’s been causing a bit of a stir.

-The Army did away with adjustments for age, weight, height, and gender—all soldiers will be scored on the same scale.
+The Army eliminated adjustments for age group, weight, height, and genderโall soldiers will be scored on the same scale.

 Critics say single-scale raw scoring unfairly disadvantages smaller individuals and women.
-That disadvantage is most obvious in the three resistance events in the new ACFT standards —Deadlift, Power Throw, and Sprint-Drag-Carry.
+That disadvantage is most obvious in the three resistance events in the new ACFT event standards โDeadlift, Power Throw, and Sprint-Drag-Carry.

-“We believe that the Army needs a scoring system that assesses minimal combat readiness while rewarding individual fitness,” two officers wrote in a letter in the Army Times, criticizing the lack of adjusting for individual body composition.
+Two officers wrote in a letter in the Army Times, “We believe that the Army needs a scoring system that assesses minimal combat readiness while rewarding individual fitness.”1Craig, R., Smith, M., & Smith, S. (2022, January 14).ย We have a new approach to the Army Combat Fitness Test grading scale.
+Army Times. https://www.armytimes.com/news/your-army/2022/01/14/we-have-a-new-approach-to-the-army-combat-fitness-test-grading-scale/ They criticized the lack of adjusting for individual body composition.

 How would you score on ACFT 3.0?

-As a runner, you might be able to rock the two-mile run, but let’s have a look at the new army ACFT standards, to see if you’re really in fighting shape.
-Who knows—a little warrior training might make you a healthier, or humbler runner!
+As a runner, you might be able to rock the two-mile run, but let’s look at the new army ACFT standards to see if you’re really in fighting shape.
+Who knowsโa little warrior training might make you a healthier or humbler runner!

-Remember, there’s no picking and choosing which events you do, or dawdling—the challenge of ACFT 3.0 is that it’s all six events in a 120-minute period.
+Remember, you cannot pick and choose which events you doโthe challenge of ACFT 3.0 is that you must do all six events in a 120-minute period.

-By the time you get to the 2-mile run, you’ve built up some serious fatigue.
+By the time you get to the main event of the 2-mile run, you’ve built up some serious fatigue.

 Ready?
 Let’s get started!